-Read on to learn about the seven most common complications of untreated ITP.
+Learn about some of the most common complications of untreated immune thrombocytopenia.

 Platelets are responsible for helping your blood clot.
 When you get a cut and apply pressure against the affected area, your platelets are hard at work to stop excessive blood loss.

 Uncontrolled bleeding from ITP can sometimes affect the brain.
-Bleeding in the brain is also called a brain hemorrhage.
-This is most likely to occur when platelets get extremely low, less than 20,000 platelets per microliter of blood.
-When platelets get to 5,000 per microliter of blood or below, this becomes a medical emergency, and immediate intervention is required.
-While potentially fatal, bleeding in your brain from ITP is rare, according to the National Heart, Lung, and Blood Institute.
+This type of bleeding in the brain is also called an intracranial hemorrhage.
+While potentially fatal, bleeding in your brain from ITP is rare, according to the

 Gastrointestinal bleeding is another rare form of internal bleeding that could lead to complications.

-There’s no cure for ITP.
-However, this doesn’t mean that ITP is fatal.
-Mortality directly related to ITP is rare, per a study published in the American Journal of Hematology.
+While there is currently no cure for ITP, mortality directly related to the condition is rare, per a 2012 study published in the

-Your life expectancy depends on your treatment plan and reduced risks for life-threatening complications, such as a brain hemorrhage.
+Your life expectancy depends on your treatment plan as well as your risk level for life-threatening complications, such as a brain hemorrhage.
 Your age, history of internal bleeding, and overall health all play a part in how serious your immune thrombocytopenia may turn out to be.